Hyperhidrosis: treating excessive sweating

 Excessive Sweating Treatment at our London Clinic

-EXCESSIVE SWEATING
+EXCESSIVE SWEATING HYPERHIDROSIS

 Sweating is an essential bodily function to regulate body temperature, and it can also occur during times of anxiety.
 However, if the sweating is excessive, ongoing and unnecessary, this is known as hyperhidrosis.

-Forms of hyperhidrosis
+Forms of Excessive Sweating Hyperhidrosis

 Hyperhidrosis can be classified by the area of the body affected (focal or generalised) and whether or not there is an underlying cause (primary or secondary).